tc39/proposal-regexp-v-flag/README.md

 This proposal is at stage 2 of [the TC39 process](https://tc39.es/process-document/).

+As of the 2021-may-25 TC39 meeting, this proposal officially subsumes the [properties of strings proposal](https://github.com/tc39/proposal-regexp-unicode-sequence-properties).

 ## Summary

 In ECMAScript regex character classes, we propose to add syntax & semantics for the following set operations: